slvlirnoff/my-phaser-template/src/README.md

 Hi there!

-This is just a small game, to show you some of the [current features][feat] of 6to5 that may help you creating good looking, performant games.
+This is just a small game, to show you some of the [current features][feat] of Babel that may help you creating good looking, performant games.
 You could use this as the foundation of your own game, or scrap the whole thing and start coding whatever you like right away.